Last Updated on

 - Chrome users now spend 90% of their browsing time on https:// websites – evidence that your website visitors prefer the secure browsing experience!

-- All website owners should migrate mixed content to https:// immediately in order to avoid warnings and breakages in the future.
+- Before Google Chrome blocks mixed content, all website owners should migrate mixed content to https:// immediately in order to avoid warnings and breakages in the future.

 - You still have time to deal with mixed content – Chrome 79 will launch December 2019 and slowly roll out changes.
 This means you have about two months to get your website fully secure.

-At 1st on the List we’ve been tracking Google’s stance on Secure HTTPS and discussing security with our clients over the last five years.
-If you need to go HTTPS for the first time or get rid of Mixed Content on your HTTPS website we can help!
+At 1st on the List, we’ve been tracking Google’s stance on Secure HTTPS and discussing security with our clients over the last five years.
+Since Google Chrome will block mixed content very soon, you need to act now.
+If you need to go HTTPS for the first time or get rid of Mixed Content on your HTTPS website, we can help!
+We also offer full service website security and maintenance plans.

 Call us at 1-888-262-6687 to find out exactly what is involved for adhering to Google’s requirements before Chrome 79 launches in December 2019.